SnootyMonkey/Falkland-CMS/docs/API/item.rst

    POST /:collection-slug

+Parameters
+^^^^^^^^^^

 Pass in details for the new item as a JSON representation.
 The name is required and will be used to create the slug.

-Parameters
-^^^^^^^^^^

-- **collection-slug**: the slug of the collection

 Here is a minimal representation of a JSON body: